If you don’t see your question answered among these, please email us at:

 The Conceptual Artist, being a hipster/beatnik type person who might hang around a coffeeshop (which serves plenty of items which do not themselves contain coffee) might well like Coffee Cake, which is one of those items which doesn’t contain coffee.
 We felt it was quite amusing (conceptually, you know) for it to be an item that’s got coffee in the title, but not the ingredients.
 Notice she looks quite sleepy, unlike Mr. Jitters, an equally hipster-looking type, but clearly one who loves the bean (maybe a little too much!)

 Q: With promo cards or the expansion added in to Get the MacGuffin, the cards will deal out completely with some group sizes.
 Is there still a Tomb?

 A: There should always be a Tomb.
 If your Get the MacGuffin deck is not a prime number of cards for some reason, simply start the Tomb with one card, then deal out the rest of the deck as evenly as possible, and take the remainder and add them to the first set-aside card to form the complete Tomb.

-Q: Can I use It’s A Trap! if someone uses Zap A Card to take one of my Keepers into their hand?
+Q: Can I use It’s A Trap, I Have a Sword, or Skullduggery if someone uses Zap A Card to take one of my Keepers into their hand?

 A: Quick answer: Yes.

-Obviously, the more generic Belay That! (counter Action) would work, but the question here is about whether Zapping would trigger the Trap.
+Obviously, the more generic Belay That/Stop That (counter Action) would work, but the question here is about whether Zapping could trigger the Trap/Sword/Skullduggery.
 The card It’s A Trap! is intended to counter Keeper “stealing” in all general senses to include more than just the specific Action Steal A Keeper.
-It was originally conceived to counter Keepers with special stealing abilities, like The Captain or The Scientist in Star Fluxx, but it also works if someone is invoking Crime Happens (AKA Plunder) to steal one of your Keepers.
+It was originally conceived to counter Keepers with special stealing abilities, like The Captain in various Fluxxen, but it also works if someone is invoking Plunder (AKA City of Thieves, AKA Crime Happens, AKA Get Over Here) to steal one of your Keepers.